carbon-language/carbon-lang/flang/documentation/PullRequestChecklist.md

 ## Follow the style guide
 The following items are taken from the [C++ style guide](C++style.md).
 But even though I've read the style guide, they regularly trip me up.
-*  Run clang-format version 7 on all .cpp and .h files.
+*  Run clang-format using the git-clang-format script from LLVM HEAD.
 *  Make sure that all source lines have 80 or fewer characters.
 Note that clang-format will do this for most code.
 But you may need to break up long strings.